 SPELD NZ Assessor training focuses on the administration and interpretation of the Woodcock-Johnson test batteries.
-It’s aimed at those who are likely to get the required NZCER Level C grading after course completion.
+It’s aimed at those who have the required NZCER Level C grading.

-• Certificate in Diagnostics: Introduction to the Woodcock Johnson IV, SPELD NZ Assessment and Report Writing, and
+• Part A: Certificate in Diagnostics: Introduction to the Woodcock Johnson IV, SPELD NZ Assessment and Report Writing, and

-• SPELD NZ Certificate in Assessment and Report Writing.
+• Part B: SPELD NZ Certificate in Assessment and Report Writing.

-Part A: The Certificate in Diagnostics: Introduction to the Woodcock Johnson IV, SPELD NZ Assessment and Report Writing is a comprehensive part time seven month course.
+Part A: The Certificate in Diagnostics: Introduction to the Woodcock Johnson IV, SPELD NZ Assessment and Report Writing is a comprehensive part time seven-month course.
 It focuses on developing the background knowledge needed to effectively administer the WJ IV and interpret the results.
-This is a mainly online course with a five day face-to-face workshop in Auckland, probably during the July school holidays.
+This is a mainly online course with a compulsory five-day face-to-face workshop in Auckland, probably during the July school holidays.
 The course covers acquisition of reading skills, identification of specific learning disabilities, use of the WJIV assessment batteries, report writing, and three to five mentored practice assessments reports.

 More details on course content is available on request.